KwabenaFosu/kwabenafosu.github.io/_tabs/about.md

 ---

 When I’m not doing any of the above, I enjoy watching football, listening to alternative rap music and playing video games.
-I proudly claim the title of being the **biggest Manchester United fan at heart** and often wonder what could’ve been if SAF had stayed forever.

 The best place to reach me is on Twitter [@the_kwabenafosu](https://twitter.com/the_kwabenafosu), where you’ll also find my football rants.

 This blog is a space for me to share **learnings, ramblings, life lessons**, and anything else I feel like writing about.